A swarm of replicated state machines

 State as an artifact

 Replicas in a subnet communicate by exchanging artifacts using a peer-to-peer protocol.
 Most of these artifacts (e.g., user ingress messages, random beacons, state certifications) are relatively small, up to a few megabytes in size.
-But the machinery for artifact transfer is quite general: the protocol supports fetching arbitrary large artifacts by slicing them into chunks, provided that there is a way to authenticate each chunk independently.
+However, the machinery for artifact transfer is quite general: the protocol supports fetching arbitrary large artifacts by slicing them into chunks, provided that there is a way to authenticate each chunk independently.
 Furthermore, multiple chunks can be fetched in parallel from multiple peers.
 Sounds a lot like BitTorrent, isn’t it?

-Before advertising a checkpoint, replica computes a manifest for that checkpoint.
+Before advertising a checkpoint, a replica computes a manifest for that checkpoint.
 Manifest is an inventory of files constituting a checkpoint.
 Files are sliced into chunks, and the manifest enumerates paths, sizes and cryptographic hashes of every file and every chunk of each file.
-In our BitTorrent analogy, manifest plays a role of a .torrent file.
+In our BitTorrent analogy, manifest plays the role of a .torrent file.
 If we have a manifest, we know for sure how much data we need to fetch to construct a checkpoint, and how to arrange this data.
 Hashes of file chunks in the manifest allow us to validate each chunk independently before we put it on disk.
 Replicas use the hash of the manifest itself when they advertise a checkpoint in the peer-to-peer network.

 A replica advertising a checkpoint as an artifact.